jplind79/RCAT/docs/source/config.rst

      - SETTINGS
          **output dir**: The path for the output (statistics files, plots).
-If you re-run the analysis with the same output directory, you will prompted to say whether to overwrite existing output.
-That is, if agreed upon, already existing output files and figures will not be removed but may be overwritten if the same model/obs data and statistics is used again.
+If you re-run the analysis with the same output directory, you will prompted to say whether to overwrite existing output. "overwrite" does not mean that existing folder will be completely overwritten (deleted and created again).
+The existing folder structure will be kept intact together with output files.
+However, potentially some output (statistics/figure files) with same names will be overwritten.

-         **variables**:One of the key settings in the configuration file.
+         **variables**: One of the key settings in the configuration file.
 The value of this property is represented by a dictionary; the keys are strings of variable names ('pr', 'tas', ...) and the value of each key (variable) is another dictionary consiting of a number of specific